Bloom well in prison air.

 - Star Trek: Voyager:

 - The Vidiian prison in "Faces".
 The prisoners are forced to do hard labour, and nearly all of them will eventually have their organs harvested by the Vidiians or be subjected to gruesome medical experiments.

 - Tom Paris and Harry Kim find themselves unrightfully thrown into one of these in "The Chute" and almost kill each other during their time in there.

 - Another episode had Tuvok tell a prisoner about the completely intolerable conditions of an alien prison.
 He was lying his ass off.

-- Star Trek: Deep Space Nine episode had an interesting example.
-O'brien was thrown into a simulated prison cell for what he thought was twenty years.
-While O'brien was never "physically" harmed, the treatment inside the simulation was between "horrific" and "execution would of been kinder".
-The floor was sand, the rations were handed out irregularly, a painful laser cleans the room, O'brien was beaten by the guard, and by one throw away line we know there wasn't any "bathrooms facilities".
-It was no wonder the man was barely clinging to sanity.
+- The episode "Hard Time" has an interesting example.
+O'Brien is thrown into a simulated prison cell for what he thinks is twenty years.
+While O'Brien is never "physically" harmed, the treatment inside the simulation is between "horrific" and "execution would've been kinder".
+The floor is sand, the rations are handed out irregularly, a painful laser cleans the room, O'Brien is beaten by the guard, and by one throwaway line, we know there aren't any "bathrooms facilities".
+It's no wonder the man is barely clinging to sanity.

 - The top-secret UNIT prison that Toshiko was thrown into for life in her origin-story flashback in Torchwood.